Dipole antenna: Vertical (monopole) antennas

-The "vertical", "Marconi", or monopole antenna is a single-element antenna usually fed at the bottom (with the shield side of its unbalanced transmission line connected to ground).
-It behaves essentially as a dipole antenna.
-The ground (or ground plane) is considered to be a conductive surface which works as a reflector (see effect of ground).
+The vertical, Marconi, or monopole antenna is a single-element antenna usually fed at the bottom (with the shield side of its unbalanced transmission line connected to ground).
+It behaves essentially the same as half of a dipole antenna.
+The ground (or ground plane) is considered to be a conductive surface that works as a reflector (see effect of ground).
 Vertical currents in the reflected image have the same direction (thus are not reflected about the ground) and phase as the current in the real antenna.
 The conductor and its image together act as a dipole in the upper half of space.
 Like a dipole, in order to achieve resonance (resistive feedpoint impedance) the conductor must be close to a quarter wavelength in height (like each conductor in a half-wave dipole).